 The port of Uddevalla has been designated a national interest by the Swedish Transport Administration.
-Therefore, we have an important task to take care of the ships that need a quay, both for shorter and longer periods.
-There can be many reasons why a vessel needs to be layed up, for example; fluctuations in the economy, change of ownership or repairs and upgrades.The shipping companies usually use this time of standstill wisely, as it is a good opportunity to do reparations, modernize various systems and perform other needed work on board.
-For Uddevalla this means that the vessels, who have us as a their temporary home port, creates jobs for our local companies.
+Therefore, we have an important task to take care of vessels that are in need of a quay, both for shorter and longer periods.
+There can be many reasons why a vessel needs to be layed up, for example; fluctuations in the economy, change of ownership or repairs and upgrades.The shipping companies usually use this time of standstill wisely, as it is a good opportunity for them to do reparations, modernize various systems and perform other needed work on board.
+For Uddevalla this means that the vessels, who use us as as their temporary home port, creates jobs for our local companies.

 -We assemble standard products into ready-made technically solutions, as we are a system integrator in electricity and automation.
-We always want to include and integrate sustainability in technology.
+We always want to include and integrate sustainability in our technology.
 Electrification and battery operation are segments that we all have seen on the roads, now we are seeing an increase in this also by sea.
 Says Johan Marcusson, Managing Director at Mets Technology.

-- Although we are used to always being well prepared, as it would normally mean a longer trip if you need to pick something up or do adjustments.
+- We are used to always being well prepared, as it would normally mean a longer trip if you need to pick something up or do adjustments.
 The vessels we work on are usually placed all over Scandinavia, even though most of them have a fixed route that departs from Sweden, says Johan Marcusson.

-The work that METS Technology has performed so far on board the vessels docked in the port of Uddevalla, has been in collaboration with another company called Marinfloc.
+The work that METS Technology has performed so far, on board the vessels berthed in the port of Uddevalla, has been in collaboration with another company called Marinfloc.
 It has consisted of automation, in connection with the installation of a modern system for wastewater management.
 They also did an upgrade of the vessels system for county water management.
 In the future, when it's time for the ships to leave Uddevalla, work may also be needed to modernize various systems and assist with start-up.

 - If the vessels are to go on new routes or be sold to new owners, there is a possibility that new equipment will be requested.
 They also attempt to have a minimal number of systems running while the vessels are at quay for a longer period.
-All these systems can get errors when they have been stationary for a while, we can help with that.
+All these systems can get errors when they have been stationary for a while, we can help with all of that.